JDP-Security/security-research-papers/2026-05-12-llamaindex-selfnuke-disclosure.md

   2. The commit message contains **no security advisory**, no CVE, and no deprecation notice.
   3. No replacement API or migration path was provided.
   4. The underlying root cause — `SimpleKVStore.persist()` accepting unvalidated `persist_path` — was **not modified** in the same commit or any subsequent release.
-  5. The removal occurred **days after the disclosure was filed**, matching the classic "shadow patch" pattern.
+  5. The removal occurred **approximately one week after the disclosure was filed** (disclosure: March 27; commit: April 3), matching the classic "shadow patch" pattern.

 **Representative diff (forensic reconstruction):**